 Engine Hours signify the time the engine has been operating (RPM above 350).
 Tach Time is the time the engine was operated above 1190 RPM.
-When the MVP is off, these functions are keep alive via the backup battery.
-In order to protect from loosing these values (in case of a battery failure), values are saved to Flash Memory at the end of each flight.
+When the MVP is off, these functions are kept alive via the backup battery.
+In order to protect from losing these values (in case of a battery failure), values are saved to Flash Memory at the end of each flight.

-Engine Hours Starts and Take Offs (MVP-50T):
+Engine Hours and # Cycles (MVP-50T):

-Engine Hours signify the time the engine has been operating above an N1 setting.
-The number Starts and Takeoffs increments when N1 goes above a setting and arms for the next count when N1 drops below a setting.
-These settings can be found in the "Engine Data .....
-Setup" screen.
+Engine Hours signify the time the engine has been operating above an N1 setting. number of cycles increments when N1 goes above a setting and arms for the next count when N1 drops below a setting.
+These settings can be found in the "Engine Data Setup" screen.